Chart Color Schemes

 AreaSearch assessment of residential development drivers sees a low level of activity in Molendinar, placing the area among the bottom 25% of areas assessed nationally

-Recent building activity consists entirely of standalone homes, maintaining the area's traditional low density character with a focus on family homes appealing to those seeking space.
-New construction favours detached housing more than current patterns suggest, demonstrating ongoing robust demand for family homes.
-The estimated count of 1662 people in the area per dwelling approval reflects its quiet, low activity development environment.
-Future projections show Molendinar adding approximately 977 residents by 2041.
-Should current construction levels persist, housing supply could lag population growth, likely intensifying buyer competition and underpinning price growth.
+Recent building activity consists solely of standalone homes, maintaining the area's traditional low-density character with a focus on family homes appealing to those seeking space.
+New construction favours detached housing more than current patterns suggest, with 84.0% of new dwellings being standalone homes compared to the Census figure, demonstrating ongoing robust demand for family homes despite increasing density pressures.
+The estimated population count per dwelling approval is 1662 people, reflecting its quiet and low-activity development environment.
+Future projections indicate Molendinar adding 983 residents by 2041.
+If current construction levels persist, housing supply may lag behind population growth, likely intensifying buyer competition and underpinning price growth.

 Frequently Asked Questions - Development